boumitran-risingstar/tf-test/README.md

-# Full-Stack Application with Terraform and Google Cloud
+# Full-Stack Application with Google Cloud

-This repository contains a full-stack application with a React-based UI and a backend infrastructure managed by Terraform.
+This repository contains a full-stack application with a React-based UI and a backend.
 The development environment is defined declaratively using Nix in the `.idx/dev.nix` file, ensuring a consistent and reproducible setup for all developers.

 ## Development Environment